 To avoid the psychological and financial shock of retirement, a growing solution is phased-in retirement, where older workers gradually reduce their working hours before their retirement date, instead of an abrupt cut off.
 The objective is to allow the individual to slowly adjust to new patterns of working and living, thereby reducing the post-retirement stress.

 The benefits for companies include using phased-in retirement as a way to transfer knowledge from experienced workers to younger ones, in a mentor scheme.
-This prevents “brain drain” and the loss of institutional knowledge that might occur and it can happen over a mutually agreed period.
+This prevents “brain drain” and the loss of institutional knowledge that might occur, and it can happen over a mutually agreed period.

-Another study of baby boomers found that 65% plan to work past age 65 (or do not plan to retire) and only 21% expect to immediately stop working when they retire.
+Another study of baby boomers found 65% plan to work past age 65 (or do not plan to retire) and only 21% expect to immediately stop working when they retire.
 However, only 26% these people have made a plan to achieve their wishes.
-An HR advisor suggests doing the following, so that older workers retain some control over their retirement process, whether they hope it will be gradual or immediate.
+An HR advisor suggests doing the following, so older workers retain some control over their retirement process, whether they hope it will be gradual or immediate.

 • Be prepared for the unexpected – illness and injury happens, and sometimes the decision is taken out of your hands, so do your homework — and plan for several eventualities.